 - Written granting of authority by the proprietor and written consent of the managing director under trade law regarding his appointment and the granting of authority.

-The registration can be submitted to the trade authority together with all documents in person, by normal mail, by fax or by electronic data transmission (e.g. by e-mail or Internet).
+The registration can be submitted to the trade authority together with all documents in person, by normal mail, by fax or by electronic data transmission (e.g. by e-mail or Internet) or in any other technical manner, such as via the Economic Chamber.

 Upon receipt of all application documents, the commercial activity can be started as soon as all prerequisites have been met.

-Within three months, the authority – albeit only if all legal requirements have been met – must enter the applicant in the main Commercial Registry and notify him of the entry by means of transmitting to him the original excerpt from the Commercial Registry.
+Within three months, the authority – albeit only if all legal requirements have been met – must enter the applicant in GISA and notify them of the entry by means of transmitting to them the original excerpt from GISA .

 This information leaflet is a joint product of all Chambers of Commerce.